What is the overhead cost?

 Product Y requires 50 hours; you must allocate $166.5 worth of overhead (50 hours x $3.33) to this product.

 A business must calculate the overhead costs to balance expenses and profit regularly.
-Overhead costs have no direct link with the gain, but they impact yield as they are the extra costs of business that must be under control.
+Overhead costs have no direct link with the gain, but they impact yield as they are the extra business costs that must be controlled.

 If you are looking for more helpful resources and guidance, then check out our resource hub.